-Glucokinase is another glucose metabolism enzyme; it is found mainly in the liver and pancreas.
-Pancreatic glucokinase plays a very important role (as a glucose sensor) in ensuring appropriate secretion and release of insulin vis-à-vis plasma glucose concentration.
-The enzyme like its liver counterpart is activated by high plasma glucose concentration (> 7.5 mmol/L) and becomes deactivated when the glucose level drops to normal (< 5.5 mmol/L)[8].
-According to Alberti et al.[27], within normal physiological glucose concentrations hepatic glucokinase is usually in its inactive form, bound to regulatory protein.
-However, secondary to upsurge in plasma glucose concentration, the enzyme is activated and released from its bound protein molecule into the cytoplasm where it facilitates the breakdown of glucose through glycolysis as one of the means of maintaining glycemic balance.
+Glucose-6-Phosphatase is one of the glucose metabolizing enzymes in the liver which catalyzes the final step of glycogenolysis and gluconeogenesis in which glucose-6-Phosphate is hydrolysed to yield glucose and phosphate [20,21].
+The enzyme is like a double edged sword with the unusual capability to balance the concentrations of free glucose and stored glucose as glycogen.
+When body cells are energy starved due to unavailability of glucose, the increased activity of glucose-6phosphatase becomes a necessary counter-regulatory response which is often triggered by glucagon and other insulin secretion and release of insulin vis-à-vis plasma glucose concentration.
+The enzyme like its liver counterpart is activated by high plasma glucose concentration (>7.5 mM) and becomes deactivated when the glucose level drops to normal (<5.5 mM) [8].
+According to Alberti et al. [26] within normal physiological glucose concentrations hepatic glucokinase is usually in its inactive form, bound to regulatory protein.
+However, secondary to upsurge in plasma glucose concentration, the enzyme is activated and release from its bound protein molecule into the cytoplasm where it facilitates the breakdown of glucose through glycolysis as one of the means of maintaining glycaemic balance [27].

 In this study, hepatic glucokinase activity was observed to decrease significantly in diabetic control animals compared to normal control animals, suggesting a compromise in enzymatic regulatory mechanism.
-The suppressed enzyme activity is likely a result of STZ induced conformational alteration in the enzyme molecule.
-Zhang et al.[16] had previously associated the decreased activity of glucokinse observed in similar studies with STZ induced free radical damage.
+The suppressed enzyme activity is likely as a result of STZ induced conformational alteration in the enzyme molecule.
+Zhang et al. [16] had previously associated the decreased activity of glucokinse observed in similar studies to STZ induced free radical damage.
 This observation is very important because of the role of the enzyme in hepatic glucose homeostasis.
-It catalyzes the rate limiting step of glycolysis by phosphorylating glucose to glucose-6-phosphate.
-Down regulation of glucokinase activity will therefore contribute to the onset and progression of diabetes mellitus.
-This assertion is further validated by the report of Zhang et al.[16] which associated gene mutation in glucokinase with a form of diabetes known as maturity onset diabetes of the young.
-Compounds that elicit stimulatory effect on the activity of glucokinase have been reported to enhance the regulatory function of the enzyme in drug-induced diabetes in animal model[28,29].
+It catalyzes the rate limiting step of glycolysis by phosphorylating glucose to glucose -6-phosphate.
+Down regulation of glucokinase activity will therefore contributes to the onset and progression of diabetes mellitus.
+This assertion is further validated by the report of Zhang et al., [16] which associated gene mutation in glucokinase with a form of diabetes known as maturity onset diabetes of the young.
+Compounds that elicit stimulatory effect on the activity of glucokinase have been reported to enhance the regulatory function of the enzyme in drug-induced diabetes in animal model [27,28].

-In this study, treatments of diabetic rats with S. ellipcitum extract significantly improved hepatic glucokinase activity in rats.
+In the current study, treatments of diabetic rats with SE extract significantly improved hepatic glucokinase activity in rats.
 The extract may possess the chemical or structural requirements capable of directly stimulating glucokinase or correcting the STZ-induced conformational alteration likely responsible for the decrease in the enzyme activity.

-Interestingly, Patil et al.[29] had previously identified amentoflavone as the antidiabetic principle in Biophytum sensitivum, a plant well known for its antidiabetic function.
-Hence, the presence of the flavonoid in S. ellipcitum is likely responsible for its significant effects on glucose metabolizing enzymes such as glucokinase and glucose-6-phosphatase, as noted in the present study.
+Interestingly, Patil et al. [28] had previously identified amentoflavone as the antidiabetic principle in Biophytum sensitivum, a plant well known for its antidiabetic function.
+Hence, the presence of the flavonoid in SE is likely responsible for its significant effects on glucose metabolizing enzymes such as glucokinase and glucose-6-phosphatase, as noted in the present study.

-The ability of S. ellipcitum to respectively activate and inhibit key enzymes (glucokinase and glucose-6-phosphatase) of glycolytic and glycogenolytic pathways in this study suggests that it may be a treatment option for type 2 diabetes patients whose fasting hyperglycaemia is primarily a result of increased hepatic glucose output, and the presence of amentoflavone in the plant extract as previously reported[30] may account for its anti-diabetic potential.
+The ability of SE to respectively activate and inhibit key enzymes (glucokinase and glucose-6-phosphatase) of glycolytic and glycogeneolytic pathways in this study suggests that it may be a treatment option for type 2 diabetes patients whose fasting hyperglycaemia is primarily as result of increased hepatic glucose output, and the presence of amentoflavone in the plant extract may account for its anti-diabetic potential.